Freedom of religion in Sri Lanka: Constitution

 Articles 10 and 14(1)(e) state: "Every person is entitled to freedom of thought, conscience and religion, including the freedom to have or to adopt a religion or belief of his choice." and "Every citizen is entitled to the freedom, either by himself or in association with others, and either in public or in private, to manifest his religion or belief in worship, observance, practice or teaching."

 Governance

-Matters related to family law, e.g., divorce, child custody and inheritance are adjudicated under the customary law of the applicable ethnic or religious group.
-For example, the minimum age of marriage for women is 18 years, except in the case of Muslims, who continued to follow their customary religious practices of girls attaining marrying age with the onset of puberty and men when they are financially capable of supporting a family.
+Matters related to family law, eg, divorce, child custody, and property inheritance, full under either the customary law of the ethnic or religious group in question, or under the country’s civil law.
+In particular, Islamic personal law governs marriages and divorces of Muslims, while civil law applies to most property rights.
+Civil law governs most marriages of Sinhalese and Tamils of various religions, while personal law governs inheritance issues.
+Religious leaders report that practices vary by region, with numerous exceptions.